 New Jersey Department of Education Office of Student Support Services 21st Century Community Learning Centers Program and Out-of-School Time Resources

-Project Director: Bianca White
+Project Director: Tanya Ruley-Mayo

-Servicing School District: Camden
+Servicing School District: Camden City Public Schools

-Partners: Camden City School District
+Partners: Camden City School District, Mastery Schools of Camden

-Serving Grade Level: 4-12
+Serving Grade Level: 4 through 12

 No. of Students to be served: 200

-No. of Adults to be Served: 100
+No. of Adults to be served: 100

 Times of Services: Afterschool, 3:00-6:00p.m., Summer, 8:00 a.m.-4:00 p.m.

 EducationWorks (EW) proposes to continue its program at Woodrow Wilson High School, Mastery East Camden Middle School, Mastery McGraw Elementary School and Mastery North Camden Elementary School All four of the schools are geographically contiguous and form a feeder pattern.
 This arrangement gives EW the opportunity to work with families who have children in different schools and provides an opportunity to remain connected to students over a long period of time.
 EW has implemented the Visual and Performing arts theme at the sites and will continue to do so.
 EW is a licensed childcare provider at McGraw and East Camden Middle, Wilson and will complete the childcare licensure process at North Camden upon formal permissions granted by NJDOE.

 Our program will continue to include dance, music, creative writing including poetry and spoken word, visual arts such as mosaic arts, painting, ceramics, and sports and other health and wellness/recreation activities.
 We have been successful in creating strong community partnerships, in developing our presence in the schools and in providing high quality youth programs.
 Additionally, new funding opportunities from Roma Bank and the Investors Bank have allowed us to expand our professional development offerings for staff.